 4.7.4 SUPI and SUCI for 5G-CRG and FN-CRG support

+The SUPI for a FN-CRG subscription shall, contain a GCI (Global Cable identifier defined in clause 4.7.9).

-The SUPI for a 5G-CRG/FN-CRG subscription shall, based on operator configuration, contain either an IMSI, as described in clause 5.9.2 of TS 23.501 [2], or a GCI (Global Cable identifier defined in clause 4.7.9).
+The SUPI for a 5G-CRG subscription shall, based on operator configuration, contain either an IMSI, as described in clause 5.9.2 of TS 23.501 [2], or a GCI (Global Cable identifier defined in clause 4.7.9).

+Only 5G-CRG whose SUPI corresponds to an IMSI may use 3GPP access to connect to 5GC.

 A SUPI containing a GCI takes the form of a NAI where the user part is the GCI and the realm part is an identifier of the operator managing the subscription.

 Editor's note: The use of non-IMSI based SUPI and associated credentials and authentication method needs to be specified by SA WG3.

 The SUCI provided by the 5G-CRG to the network contains the concealed SUPI, as described in TS 33.501 [11].

-The SUCI provided to the network for FN-CRG support always corresponds to a SUPI containing a GCI.
-This SUCI acts as pseudonym of the SUPI and the UDM performs a mapping to the SUPI that, depending on operator configuration, contains either an IMSI or the same GCI than in the SUCI.

-As described in TS 23.003 [14], for both cases where the SUCI contains an IMSI or contains a GCI the SUCI also contains an identifier of the Home network i.e. an identifier of the operator managing the subscription.Editor's note: Additional details regarding SUCI, including whether or not a HFC_Identifier in SUCI is concealed, is to be determined by SA WG3.
+As described in TS 23.003 [14], for both cases where the SUCI contains an IMSI or contains a GCI, the SUCI contains an identifier of the Home network i.e. an identifier of the operator managing the subscription.

+NOTE 1: In case the SUCI contains an IMSI, the identifier of the operator managing the subscription is carried in the MCC/MNC part of the IMSI as in the case of a 3GPP UE.

+Editor's note: Additional details regarding SUCI, including whether or not a HFC_Identifier in SUCI is concealed, is to be determined by SA WG3.
 The text above about SUCI for wireline access may need to be updated based on SA WG3 outcome.

 NEXT CHANGE (2)

-4.10a Non-5G capable device behind 5G-CRG and FN-CRG.
+4.10a Non-5G capable device behind 5G-RG and FN-RG.

 For isolated 5G networks (i.e. roaming is not considered) with wireline access, non-5G capable (N5GC) devices connecting via W-5GAN can be authenticated by the 5GC using EAP based authentication method(s) as defined in TS 33.501 [11].
-The following call flow describes the overall authentication procedure with FN-CRG.
+The following call flow describes the overall registration procedureof such a device.

+Each such N5GC device has its own subscription record in UDM/UDR.
+The 5GC is not aware which N5GC devices are served by a given RG apart from the fact that the RG and all N5GC devices this RG is connecting correspond to the same ULI.

-Figure 4.10a-1: Non-5GC device authenticated by 5GC procedure
+Figure 4.10a-1: 5GC registration of Non-5GC device

-1. W-AGF registers FN-RG to 5GC based on clause 7.2.1.3.
+1. The W-AGF registers the FN-RG to 5GC as defined in clause 7.2.1.3 or the 5G-RG registers to 5GC as defined in clause 7.2.1.1.

-2. FN-CRG is configured as L2 bridge mode and forwards any L2 frame forward to W-AGF.
+2. The RG is configured as L2 bridge mode and forwards any L2 frame to W-AGF.
 802.1x authentication is triggered.
-This can be done either by N5GC device sending a EAPOL-start frame to W-AGF or W-AGF receives a frame from an unknown MAC address.
+This can be done either by N5GC device sending an EAPOL-start frame to W-AGF or W-AGF receives a frame from an unknown MAC address.

+How a CRG is configured to work in L2 bridge mode and how the W-AGF is triggered to apply procedures for N5GC devices is defined in CableLabs WR-TR-5WWC-ARCH [27].
+How a BRG is configured to work in L2 bridge mode is defined in BBF TR-124 [5].

-3. W-AGF, on behalf of the N5GC device, formulate a N1: Registration Request message to AMF with device capability indicator that the device is non-5G capable.
+3. W-AGF, on behalf of the N5GC device, issues a N1: Registration Request message to AMF with a device capability indicator that the device is non-5G capable.
+For this purpose, the W-AGF acts as if it was serving a FN-RG e.g. it builds a NAS Register message containing a SUCI as defined TS 33.501 [11].